manni8436/Legend-of-the-Greek-Gods/README.md

 One or two paragraphs providing an overview of your project.

-This project is about the Greek Gods
+My first project is about the Greek Gods

 explaining the history and what happened over the years from day one to the present time

-also a brief explaination of each god which will help people understand who they were and how they came to be one of the most favourite mythologies around to even the present time also speaking about the less famoues gods that nobody has heard off and also a brief talk about the connection between the Greek and the Roman gods and how they connected and why the same gods have different names
+also a brief explanation of each god which will help people understand who they were and how they came to be one of the most favourite mythologies around to even the very present times we are in and I will also speaking about the less famous gods that people may have never heard off before and also a brief talk about the connection between the Greek and the Roman gods and how they connected and why the same gods have different names